-- Identification and status check
+- · Identification and status check

-- Library card
+- · Library card

-- Meal Plans
+- · Meal Plans

-- Building access
+- · Building access

 - Photocopying and printing

 - Debit purchases at the Bookstore

 - Flex dollars prepaid services account

 - · Admission to the Gallo Recreation Center

 - · Admission to the Early Childhood Education Center

 Cat Cards are available at the Cat Card Office, located on the first floor of the library building, behind the Students First Center.
 Government or state issued photographic identification and Summary of Initial Hire (IDOC) forms from payroll are required.

-For more information, call the Cat Card office at x2228 or visit catcard.ucmerced.edu.
+For more information, call the Cat Card office at (209) 228-2228.

 TRANSPORTATION AND PARKING SERVICES (TAPS)

 TAPS is committed to providing safe and reliable parking and transit services for all students, faculty, staff and visitors.
 All faculty, staff and students are required to display a current UC Merced parking permit.
 Annual parking permits can be purchased at the TAPS office located in Facilities Building A or online at taps.ucmerced.edu.
 Tickets will be issued for vehicles that are in violation of regulations.

 EARLY CHILDHOOD EDUCATION CENTER (ECEC)

 UC Merced Early Childhood Education Center provides quality childcare for infants, toddlers and pre-school aged children at fees comparable to other local childcare agencies.
 ECEC provides a nurturing, developmentally appropriate environment where each child can explore and grow.
 The Center is open five days per week from 7:30 a.m. to 5:30 p.m. and operates around the UC Merced academic calendar.
-For more information, contact the ECEC at x5437 or visit ecec.ucmerced.edu.
+Contact the ECEC at (209) 228-5437.

 IT HELP DESK

 The UC Merced Information Technology (UCMIT) Help Desk provides UC Merced faculty, students and staff with customer service and support for computer hardware and software.
-The IT Help Desk is the first step in obtaining support; whether it is for UCMNetID password requests, email configurations, computer hardware failures, classroom technology questions or any other IT related issues.
-Services are available by walk-in, over the phone, via e-mail or by appointment.
+The IT Help Desk is the first step in obtaining support;

+whether it is for UCMNetID password requests, email configurations, computer hardware failures, classroom technology questions or any other IT related issues.
+Services are available by walk-in, over the phone, via e-mail, on the web or by appointment.
 IT is located in COB Suite 132A.
-Contact x4357 (HELP) or email helpdesk@ucmerced.edu.
+Contact (209) 228-4357 (HELP) or email helpdesk@ucmerced.edu.

 CATCOURSES

 CatCourses is UC Merced's online learning management system used to support the delivery of all course content for instruction.
-The online course environment is pre-loaded with all UC Merced courses, has up-to-date course rosters, and serves as the vehicle through which grades are submitted.
-CatCourses is an implementation of the cloud-based Canvas collaborative learning environment maintained by Instructure, and can be accessed by visiting https://catcourses.ucmerced.edu, or via links provided in the MyUCMerced portal, https://my.ucmerced.edu.
+The online course environment is pre-loaded with all UC Merced courses, has up-to-date course rosters and serves as the vehicle through which grades are submitted.
+CatCourses is an implementation of the cloud-based Canvas collaborative learning environment maintained by Instructure and can be accessed by visiting https://catcourses.ucmerced.edu.

-For questions, contact the IT Help Desk (helpdesk@ucmerced.edu) or visit http://it.ucmerced.edu/catcourses/.
+For questions, contact the IT Help Desk.

-FACILITIES MANAGEMENT

-Facilities Management maintains and enhances buildings, grounds and infrastructure in a cost-effective, safe, and environmentally responsible manner.

-For routine or non-critical work please submit a work order online via fmhelp.ucmerced.edu.
-For questions contact the FM help desk during regular business hours at x2986 or email fmhelp@ucmerced.edu.
-The after-hours emergency number is (209) 228-4218.

-GALLO RECREATION CENTER

-Membership at the Joseph Gallo Recreation Center is included in student fees for all currently registered graduate and undergraduate students.
-Faculty and staff memberships are available for \$35 per month.
-The faculty and staff membership provides full access to the entire recreation facility along with allowing the member to participate in Intramural Sports and receive member rates for Outdoor Adventure programs.

-DINING

-UC Merced Dining has a strong commitment to providing the highest quality and most diverse menu options possible to the campus community.

-Located in the Valley Dining Commons is the Yablokoff-Wallace Dining Center which has multiple platform stations with a multitude of dining options.
-Located in the Kolligian Library is the Lantern Cafe.
-The cafe offers espresso drinks and pastries for breakfast, along with an extensive rotating lunch menu including salads, sandwiches, and wraps.
-The Summits Housing Community is home to the Summits Marketplace.
-The marketplace offers a large selection of snack items, fresh pre-made meals, milkshakes,

-smoothies, common grocery items, and much more.
-In Scholars Plaza (located adjacent to the Kolligian Library) sits Diesel Dogs and vendor food trucks.

-Dining services also include catering for meetings, special events and activities.
-For additional information, call x3463 or visit dining.ucmerced.edu.

-ARTS UC MERCED PRESENTS

-The University of California has a history of demonstrating great respect for the contribution that artists make to the quality of education and quality of life.
-The University plays an important role in the support and preservation of art and art forms that might otherwise be marginalized and largely unknown to the wider public.
-Arts UC Merced Presents features artists who engage audiences, teach students, and preserve the notion that the arts not only entertain but also educate and enrich.
-Their mission is to provide enriched programming such as contemporary classical music, world music and dance, art created from new technologies, and cutting-edge works from contemporary theater artists and choreographers.
-For more information, please visit arts.ucmerced.edu.

-arts.ucmerced.edu
+FACILITIES MANAGEMENT Facilities Management supports UC Merced in being a world class research university through effective and environmentally sustainable operation and maintenance of the University's buildings, infrastructure, grounds, lands, access controls, project management services, parking, alternative transportation, fleet services, event services, mail & document services and shipping & receiving.
+Facilities Management strives to set a standard of excellence in attracting and by collaborating with, the world class faculty, staff and students who comprise our living laboratory.